enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 == Aside: Practical Consequences & Hardware

 Since the rewrite rules are local, and can be applied without affecting other parts of a net, there is a clear potential for parallel reduction / normalization of interaction nets.
-Moderm computers are the result of huge investment in research with the goal of improving upon the
+Modern computers are the result of huge investment in research with the goal of improving upon the
 #link("https://en.wikipedia.org/wiki/Von_Neumann_architecture")[von Neumann architecture].
 Normalization of interaction
 nets doesn't necessarily fit well into this architecture, so modelling such a system is an area of ongoing research.